dwinker/icom7300_remote_scope/README.md

-momentarily activating DTR and RTS. https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin/21753723 If "USB SEND" is anything other than off a short transmit control will be sent from the PC anytime this little program is used.
+momentarily activating DTR and RTS. https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin/21753723 If "USB SEND" is anything other than off a short transmit control will be sent from the PC anytime this program is used.

 You need to set the USB/Serial port to 115200 baud for remote scope commands to work.
 To do that you have to use the radio menus to disconnect USB CI-V from